ruthrootz/c-sharp-interview-prep/README.md

 - [x] what is CLR?
     - it manages running the code and does garbage collection, etc.
 - [x] managed vs. unmanaged code
-    - managed code is code that is managed by the CLR during runtime
+    - managed code, like C#, is code that is managed by the CLR during runtime
-    - unmanaged code is not (duh)
+    - unmanaged code, like C, is not (duh)
 - [ ] abstract vs. interface
+    - an abstract can have defined methods that can be overrideen by the inheriting class
+    - interfaces don't implement methods, they have to be each implemented in the inhereting classes
 - [ ] struct vs. class
 - [x] ref vs. out
     - ref designates an argument as a reference value, so the object doesn't have to be returned, it's changed in the function